 The most emphatic statement given about God in the whole Bible is His holiness which is communicated to the superlative degree (Isaiah 6:3).
 This makes our call to holiness in 1 Peter 1:13-16 one of great magnitude, and significance, which we should heed to at all times.

 The KJV reads “gird up the loins of your mind” (v.
 13).
 This is akin to rolling up your sleeves in preparation for strenuous action.
 As seen above, the call to holiness is weighty.
 Therefore, Peter is ordering God’s people to be alert and focused so that they may adopt an active way of thinking, setting their minds upon holy living, set apart unto God for His glory.

 The gradual longing for holiness in the heart

-An essential result of our election is sanctification and obedience (v.2), fuelled by the new nature we receive when born again and the indwelling work of the Holy Spirit (Ezekiel 36:26-27).
+An essential result of our election is sanctification and obedience (v.2), fuelled by the new nature we receive when born again and the indwelt by the Holy Spirit at work in us (Ezekiel 36:26-27).
 Though the flesh and the Spirit are constantly waging war (Galatians 5:17), The Spirit is presently transforming our desires to those of the Father, making holiness not only a calling but also a deeper longing of the soul.
 Thus, we begin to take joy in holiness as the Spirit progressively renews our desires as we are moulded into Jesus’ image.